Short Note

 Nine studies published between 1964 and 2007 found improvements in participants’ heart rate, and circulation, blood pressure (a quick drop in blood pressure), as well as decreased swelling in the legs and feet when they stood.

-How Long Should You Stand To Gain Benefits?
+How Long Should You Stand to Gain Benefits?

 The time spent standing in research studies ranged from 12 minutes on average per day to 2 hours for five days a week, according to a systematic review.